MaterSim/AtomisticSimulation/README.md

     return positions, velocities, V_new
 ```

 This is a relatively simple method, where the system’s volume is gradually rescaled to match the target pressure.
-It does not rigorously conserve the ensemble, but it is computationally efficient and often used for equilibration runs.
+It does not rigorously conserve the ensemble, but it is computationally efficient and often used for equilibration runs for the simulation of isotropic systems like liquid.

 ### 3.2.2 Parrinello-Rahman Barostat
-The Parrinello-Rahman barostat is a more advanced method for controlling pressure in molecular dynamics simulations, particularly useful when the system undergoes anisotropic volume changes.
+The Parrinello-Rahman barostat is a more advanced method for controlling pressure in MD simulations, particularly useful when the system undergoes anisotropic volume changes.
 Unlike Berendsen barostat that scales the simulation box isotropically, the Parrinello-Rahman barostat allows both the shape and size of the simulation box to change.
 This is especially important in simulations of materials under strain, phase transitions, or when dealing with anisotropic systems like crystals.

 1. To enable this barostate, we first represent simulation box by a matrix $\mathbf{h}$ that defines the three lattice vectors of the simulation box.
 This matrix allows for changes in both the box size and shape.